Avionics: Mission or tactical avionics

 Military aircraft have been designed either to deliver a weapon or to be the eyes and ears of other weapon systems.
 The vast array of sensors available to the military is used for whatever tactical means required.
 As with aircraft management, the bigger sensor platforms (like the E‑3D, JSTARS, ASTOR, Nimrod MRA4, Merlin HM Mk 1) have mission-management computers.

 Police and EMS aircraft also carry sophisticated tactical sensors.

 Military communications

 While aircraft communications provide the backbone for safe flight, the tactical systems are designed to withstand the rigors of the battle field.
 UHF, VHF Tactical (30–88 MHz) and SatCom systems combined with ECCM methods, and cryptography secure the communications.
 Data links such as Link 11, 16, 22 and BOWMAN, JTRS and even TETRA provide the means of transmitting data (such as images, targeting information etc.).

 Radar

 Airborne radar was one of the first tactical sensors.
 The benefit of altitude providing range has meant a significant focus on airborne radar technologies.
-Radars include airborne early warning (AEW), anti-submarine warfare (ASW), and even weather radar (Arinc 708) and ground tracking/proximity radar.
+Radars include airborne early warning, anti-submarine warfare, and even weather radar (Arinc 708) and ground tracking/proximity radar.

 The military uses radar in fast jets to help pilots fly at low levels.
 While the civil market has had weather radar for a while, there are strict rules about using it to navigate the aircraft.